renecartaya/Machine-Learning-basic-tools/README.md

 # Machine-Learning-fundamental-tools

-Repository with a set of projects for basic Machine Learning applications including:
+The current repository consist of a set of projects for basic Machine Learning applications including:

  1) Regression set.
  2) Classification set.